NCAR/ProcessingAlgorithms/README.md

 ### Notes to maintainers

-The Rmd branch of this repository is used to generate the content at https://ncar.github.io/aircraft_ProcessingAlgorithms/index.html
+The master branch of this repository is used to generate the content at https://ncar.github.io/aircraft_ProcessingAlgorithms/index.html

 Each time this document is updated, the change log on the within the Preface should be updated with a description of the change.
 A static PDF should be generated to capture the previous version (before the change) so that citations can reference the version of the document that was used.